Month by Month

 Athens Pride is an annual LGBTQ event, usually celebrated in early June, culminating in a parade that starts on Syntagma.

 Temperatures soar and life buzzes on the streets, and people seek respite from the heat in outdoor cinemas.
 Much social activity, including a major rock festival, moves to giant beachfront clubs just outside the city.

 Rockwave hosts major international artists and draws massive crowds.
 It's held at Terra Vibe, a huge parkland at the edge of Athens in Malakasa.
 There are special buses from town and sometimes cheap camping is offered.

 August's heat is intense – do less and relax more.
 Greeks take to the roads and boats in large numbers around 15 August (the national holiday of the Dormition of the Virgin); reserve well ahead.

 Under the August full moon, historical venues and archaeological sites, including the Acropolis and the Roman Agora, are open all night, with free admission and theatre, dance and music performances.

 The sun is high though less and less blazing.
 The crowds begin to thin, but the sea is still warm.
 Fresh figs and grapes are in season and plentiful.

 Athens International Film Festival

-Held since 1995, this is the city's main annual film festival features retrospectives, premieres and international art films and documentaries.
+Held since 1995, this is the city's main annual film festival, featuring retrospectives, premieres and international art films and documentaries.
 Screenings are held across the city at various venues.